The Bidding For The 2022 Olympics Is A Disaster Because Everyone Figured Out That Hosting Is A Total Waste

 Researchers have known for years that hosting large sporting events like the Olympics always costs more than expected and always yields less revenue and useful long-term infrastructure than estimated.
 Now voters and politicians in democratically elected countries are starting to realise the same thing.

-Potential host cities began dropping out of the bidding process for the 2022 Winter Olympics like crazy early in 2014.
+Potential host cities are dropping out of the bidding process for the 2022 Winter Olympics like crazy.

-Deadspin’s Barry Petchesky had a breakdown of the cities that scrapped their campaigns to host the event back in May.
+Deadspin’s Barry Petchesky has a breakdown of the cities that have scrapped their campaigns to host the event.

 It doesn’t.